-PI 2.1.2 There is a strategy in place that is designed to maintain or to not hinder rebuilding of primary species, and the UoA regularly reviews and implements measures, as appropriate, to minimise the mortality of unwanted catch.
-Scoring g Issue SG 60 SG 80 SG 100 а Managen nent strategy in place Guidep ost There are measures in place for the UoA, if necessary, that are expected to maintain or to not hinder rebuilding of the main primary species at/to levels which are likely to above the point where recruitment would be impaired.
-There is a partial strategy in place for the UoA, if necessary, that is expected to maintain or to not hinder rebuilding of the main primary species at/to levels which are highly likely to be above the point where recruitment would be There is a strategy in place for the UoA for managing main and minor primary species.
-Met?
-Y Y γ Justific ation By definition of 'primary species', which are species of commercial value wi tools controlling exploitation, all elements listed under PI 2.1.1 meet SG 6 tools, which comprise a strategy as they are regularly reviewed through th include: a requirement for accurate information on landings (via log book a stock assessments and management rules such as reference points, harve quotas and recovery plans where necessary (see also Table 16).
-There is a d Norwegian fishery, and legislation allows the 'Fiskeridirektoratet' to introdu short notice that regulates by-catch. ercial value with management 1.1 meet SG 60 and 80.
-These ved through the ICES process, (via log book and sales notes), points, harvest control rules, 5).
-There is a discard ban in the tet' to introduce regulation at The available toolbox (closed a the system (testing) including the strategy will work. reas and seasons, TACs, gear res willingness to use the toolbox strictions) and experience with provides high confidence that b Managen nent strategy evaluation Guidep ost The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar fisheries/species).
+PI 2.1 2 primary species, and the UoA at is designed to maintain or to regularly reviews and implem mortality of unwanted catch.
+Scoring g Issue SG 60 SG 80 SG 100 а Manager ment strategy in place Guidep ost There are measures in place for the UoA, if necessary, that are expected to maintain or to not hinder rebuilding of the main primary species at/to levels which are likely to above the point where recruitment would be impaired.
+There is a partial strategy in place for the UoA, if necessary, that is expected to maintain or to not hinder rebuilding of the main primary species at/to levels which are highly likely to be above the point where recruitment would be impaired.
+There is a strategy in place for the UoA for managing main and minor primary species.
+Met? Υ Υ Υ Justific ation By definition of 'primary species', which are species of commercial value with management tools controlling exploitation, all elements listed under PI 2.1.1 meet SG 60 and 80.
+The tools, which comprise a strategy as they are regularly reviewed through the ICES procinclude: a requirement for accurate information on landings (via log book and sales not stock assessments and management rules such as reference points, harvest control rule quotas and recovery plans where necessary (see also Table 16).
+There is a discard ban in Norwegian fishery, and legislation allows the 'Fiskeridirektoratet' to introduce regulation short notice that regulates by-catch. the system (testing) including the strategy will work. areas and seasons, TACs, gear re willingness to use the toolbox b nent strategy evaluation T T Guidep ost The measures are considered likely to work, based on plausible argument (e.g., general experience, theory or comparison with similar fisheries/species).
 There is some objective basis for confidence that the measures/partial strategy will work, based on some information directly about the fishery and/or species involved.
 Testing supports high confidence that the partial strategy/strategy will work, based on information directly about the fishery and/or species involved.
-Met?
-Y Y γ Justific ation The catch composition data shows small amounts of primary species bycatch, which is largely due to the gear involved, gill net with large mesh size (268mm).
-The fishery is seasonal only, from April to July, and is weather dependent, as it operates in shallow water (nets deployed between 10-50m depth) and the fishery is closed to larger vessels; only small vessels (13m and less) are allowed in this fishery (interview with IMR, Aug.
-2016).
-The measures/strategy will work because log books, registered landing ports and effective monitoring, control and surveillance give an objective basis confidence that the measures designed to minimise the level of retention on non-target species are effective.
-The primary species involved are managed through stock management measures, and as all bycatch has to be retained, this data feeds into the relevant stock assessments.
-SG80 is met.
-Directorate and IMR, as par trategy for managing bycatch to f a wider review of fisheri is reviewed annually by the ies regulations and technical
+Met? Υ Υ Υ Justific ation The catch composition data shows small amounts of primary species bycate largely due to the gear involved, gill net with large mesh size (268mm).
+To seasonal only, from April to July, and is weather dependent, as it operates in some (nets deployed between 10-50m depth) and the fishery is closed to larger vessed vessels (13m and less) are allowed in this fishery (interview with IMR, Aug.
+201). size (268mm).
+The fishery is as it operates in shallow water ed to larger vessels; only small ith IMR, Aug.
+2016). monitoring, control and surve designed to minimise the leve species involved are managed ork because log books, register eillance give an objective basis I of retention on non-target spe through stock management me into the relevant stock assessn confidence that the measures ccies are effective.
+The primary easures, and as all bycatch has SG80 is met. trategy for managing bycatch t of a wider review of fisher